o-leolleo/blog/content/blog/wiping-your-aws-account-with-aws-nuke-and-gitlab-ci.md

 ```

-Let's dig a bit into it:
+Digging a bit into it:
 - First, I declare all the regions I want to wipe out.
 In my case these are all the AWS `regions` plus global --- for global resources like IAM users.
 - Second, I exclude from the destroy all AWS default security groups with `resource-types.excludes`.
 - Third, I define all resources I don't want to destroy on my account inside the `accounts` property.
-Basically these are the bare minimum I need in order to perform anything useful in it like logging in, keep being an admin, my access keys, ec2 ssh keys, etc.
+Basically these are the bare minimum I need in order to perform anything useful in it like logging in, keeping being an admin, my access keys, ec2 ssh keys, etc.

 I replace `{{AWS_ACCESS_KEY_ID}}` by the access key used by the CI pipeline to perform the AWS actions --- otherwise I'd be able to run it only once 🤷.

 ## Running aws-nuke

-With the `nuke-config.yml` file in place, I can run the commands explained on the snippet below.
-Whilst here I pass the access key ID and secret explicitly, there are other options explained on the [tool docs](https://github.com/rebuy-de/aws-nuke#aws-credentials).
+With the `nuke-config.yml` file in place, we are able to run the commands shown on the snippet below.
+Whilst here I pass the access key ID and secret explicitly, there are other [options](https://github.com/rebuy-de/aws-nuke#aws-credentials).

 ```bash
 # dry run